kairichard/lace/README.md

   * interactive-mode
   * override existing files check
     * force override of existing
+  * if install fails print note about missed hooks
   * erb in .lace.yml
   * Update without having to deactive
     * figure out which is the active flavor